Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

   Then I wanted my model to train 50 times with a learning rate of 0.0005.
 I also adjusted my validation set size to be 20%.
 Then I started training my model.
 It was able identify all Stands correctly.
 It also identified most Falls correctly.
 It only identified very few Falls as Stands(**See Figure 2**).

-  Then I exported my model by Building my firmware and selecting Arduni Nano 33 BLE sensor as my board..
+  Then I exported my model by Building my firmware and selecting Arduni Nano 33 BLE sensor as my board.
 This will export the impulse, and build a binary that will run on your development board in a single step.
 Then I flashed the software and testing my Fall Detector(**See Figure 3**).

 # Schematics
 <img src="Impulse.jpeg" alt="Figure 1 - Creating an impulse." width="650" height="350">